 VAT Registration

-The VAT rate in Germany is 19% across the board.
-This is consistent across all countries in the European Union.
-When a company is formed, the VAT registration is not automatic - companies must submit an application for German VAT registration at the jurisdictional tax office for the relevant state.
+The general VAT rate in Germany is 19% (only certain products incur a lower VAT rate of 7%, among them groceries).
+When a company is formed, the VAT registration is not automatic - companies must submit an application for German VAT registration with their local tax office.

 Business Address